Filed under: Bioethics, Clinical Research, Drugs & Devices, Intellectual Property, Privacy, Transparency

 The Federal Circuit Decides Future Lost Earnings Award Not Authorized in Vaccine Case in Which Child Died

-Filed under: Bioethics, Children, Drugs & Medical Devices, Liability
+Filed under: Bioethics, Children's Issues, Drugs & Devices, Litigation and Liability

 The National Childhood Vaccine Act of 1986 requires parties seeking relief for vaccine-related injuries to proceed through a federal vaccination claims system.
 If a plaintiff prevails in her suit, she (or her estate) will receive damages for pain, suffering, and expenses.
 Significantly, other awards include death benefits or future earnings.
 On October 28, 2013, the Federal Circuit answered in the negative the question of “whether the estate of a petitioner who dies prior to judgment is entitled to compensation for lost future earnings.”

 Tembenis v.
 Secretary of Health & Human Services arose out of the epilepsy four-month-old Elias Tembenis developed following vaccination for Diptheria–Tetanus–acellular–Pertussis.
 His parents filed a Petition for Vaccine Compensation but while the petition was still pending, Elias died of his disorder at age seven.
 In 2010, a special master determined the vaccine caused Elias’ epilepsy and death.

 After the special master’s determination, Elias’ estate and the Secretary of Health and Human Services agreed on damages.
 The estate received a $250,000 death benefit, $175,000 for actual pain and suffering and past unreimbursable expenses, and $659,955.61 in future lost earnings.
 The Secretary reserved the right to challenge the future lost earnings award; the special master determined that Federal Circuit precedent suggested that the estate was entitled to lost earnings.
 The Secretary appealed to the Claims Court which upheld the special master’s ruling.